-According to an Enterprise Technology Research survey, the number of employees working remotely is expected to double in 2021.
+According to research firm Gartner, remote workers will represent 35% of all employees worldwide by the end of 2021, compared to 17% in 2019.
 As remote work grows, how we approach employee communication and team engagement will change.

 |Next Session||Nov.
 30, 2021 – Dec.
 14, 2021|

 This course meets online Tuesday, November 30th and Tuesday, December 14th from 8:30 am - 4:00 pm.

 Achieve your team goals in an increasingly virtual world

 This series will help leaders and managers navigate remote work arrangements, from a hybrid to a fully remote team.
 You will receive the tools you need to manage remote workers and build teams that will thrive.
 Our expert instructors will present strategies to help your team adapt and respond.
 You will learn how to build successful virtual teams that stay connected, innovative and effective.

 Morning Session: Effective Virtual Teams with Lisa Negstad

 - Increase understanding of the team as a separate system that needs care and attention

 - Acquire methods of creating shared accountability within teams

 - Learn latest research about what creates engaged teams